 Magdalena survived her husband by a quarter of a century.
-She watched as her son John Adam Gaumer went away to serve in the Union Army during the Civil War as a member of the 191st Ohio Infantry.
+She watched with anxiety as her son John Adam Gaumer went away to serve in the Union Army during the Civil War as a member of the 191st Ohio Infantry.
 Details are below.

 When the U.S. Census count was taken in 1870, the 66-year-old widow made her home with 24-year-old married son Riley Gaumer and his family.
 While living in Linton Mills, Coshocton County, she applied for and began receiving a federal military pension for her late husband's service.
 Providing testimony in support of her claim, having known her for four decades, were Isaac L. and Thomas L. Hammersley.
 As of Feb.
 17, 1879, when the certificate was issued, she began receiving $8 every month.

 The amount was raised to $12 which she received up until her death.

 Suffering from a cough and lung disease, Magdalena passed away on May 30, 1887, at the age of 84 years and 10 days.
 Burial was near her husband at New Hope Lutheran Cemetery.
 [Find-a-Grave]

 Son Chester Thompson Gaumer (1830-1905) was born in about 1830 in Ohio.
 He was a longtime farmer in Linton, Coshocton County.

 Chester was united in marriage with Mary "Jane" Ransopher (1833-1887) of Linton.